Introduction

 • Normal Distribution and Process Control: Introduces the concept of normal distribution and its relevance to process control in manufacturing

-• Partial Derivatives and OLS Regression: Shows an application of partial derivatives in data analysis (Ordinary Least Squared)
+• Partial Derivatives and OLS Regression: Shows an application of partial derivatives in data analysis (Ordinary Least Squares)

-• Area Between Curves and the Gini Index: Uses the calculus technique of finding the area between two curves to represent probability
+• Area Between Curves and the Gini Index: Uses the calculus technique of finding the area between two curves to represent inequity

 • Ordinary Differential Equations and Exponential Growth/Decay: Introduces the use of exponential growth and decay models in pollution and economic modeling